Using Dedicated Load Balancers (Entry Level)

 • Source: Set it to the VPC CIDR block.

-• Source Port Range: Select a port range.
+• Source Port Range: Select a port range based on the service requirements.

-• Destination Port Range: Select a port range.
+• Destination Port Range: Select a port range based on the service requirements.

-• (Optional) Description: Describe the firewall rule.
+• (Optional) Description: Describe the firewall rule if necessary.

 7. Click OK.